Jack Hayward: Style

 Hayward was nicknamed "Union Jack" in the Bahamas media for his British patriotism.
 He imported 10 red London buses to Freeport and was permitted by the General Post Office to install British-style red telephone and pillar boxes.
 Visiting seamen from the Royal Navy were always given dinner at a local restaurant “with the compliments of Sir Jack”.
 Back in Britain, Hayward drove a Range Rover bearing the bumper sticker: “Buy abroad — sack a Brit”.
 In Who's Who, he declared his recreations as, mainly, "promoting British endeavours, mainly in sport...protecting the British landscape, keeping all things bright, beautiful and British".

 With his crumpled clothes and pockets stuffed with bits of paper, it was observed of Hayward that he looked “more like an absent-minded retired geography teacher than one of the richest men in the world”.
 He relaxed by watching cricket — he was a life member of Surrey County Cricket Club — and taking part in amateur dramatics — he built a modern theatre at Freeport for the local Players’ Guild, of which he was a leading actor.
 He banned non-British vehicles from his estate in Sussex and refused to drink French wine or mineral water.

 Family

-Hayward married Jean Mary Forder in 1948 and had two sons, Rick and Jonathan, and a daughter Susan.
-Susan had three children; Emma, AJ and Nicolas.
-Both her sons have also been involved with Wolverhampton Wanderers.
-Jonathan joined the board upon his father's takeover in 1990 and later served as chairman, before resigning in 1997.
-In 1999 his father controversially sued him for £237,000, claiming he was responsible for financial irregularities.
-The matter was settled out of court in favour of the elder Hayward.
-His elder son Rick later became chairman of the club in 2003 during the Premier League, taking over from his father, but stepped down in 2006.
-His grandson Rupert joined the board in the reshuffle following Steve Morgan's takeover but resigned a year later.